-Given the recent challenges and changes in our profession as a result of economic shifts, it is more important than ever to stay on top of current industry trends and best practices.
-For those who need to seek authorization or funding to attend, this document has some general tips that should help you make the strongest case for your attendance at NALP’s 2013 Annual Education Conference.
+Given the challenges and changes in our profession and our world over the past couple of years, it is imperative to stay on top of current industry trends; learn about best practices as they evolve; and develop, rekindle and maintain relationships with peers across the industry.
+This document has some tips that should help you make the strongest case for your attendance at the NALP Annual Education Conference.

 As you pull together your best case for you or other staff members to attend the annual conference, here are some things to keep in mind:

-Overview of who attends the conference: It may be important for you to provide an overview of who attends the conference.
-Conference attendees generally include law school and legal employer representatives from across North America, as well as many industry vendors and consultants.
+Overview of who attends the conference: It may be important to provide an overview of who attends the conference.
+Conference attendees include law school and legal employer representatives from across North America, as well as many industry vendors and consultants.
 Attendees typically work in recruitment, professional development, and diversity management within legal employer organizations, and in career counseling, recruiting, professional development, public interest advising, and pro bono coordination at law schools.
 No matter what sort of institution they come from, most NALP members will find representatives of their peer institutions at the conference.
+It is important to note that with so many changes in the legal market, there are many attendees who are new to the profession or may have recently joined their institution.
+This will be a valuable opportunity to build that new network.
 The opportunity for law schools and legal employers to exchange information is invaluable, as is the chance to learn about innovative practices from other peer institutions.

-- Overview of the speakers: NALP conference speakers are a mix of NALP members, consultants, professors, law firm partners, law school professors, judges, CEOs, and other experts.
-Make a note that no other conference offers as wide a variety of speakers with expertise in the legal industry.
+Overview of the speakers: NALP conference speakers are a mix of NALP members, consultants, law firm partners, law school professors and deans, judges, CEOs, and other experts.
+Make a note that the NALP conference features a wide array of speakers from across the legal industry.

-Benefits to your organization: Be as specific as you can about the benefits to your organization.
-Identify specific sessions in the conference brochure that you plan to attend, and, if possible, relate them to current projects and problems that you are working on.
-You may also want to identify specific presenters, consultants, colleagues, or vendors whom you will have an opportunity to meet, learn from, and speak with.
-Highlight the networking opportunities the conference presents, such as the chance to meet staff members from schools or employers with which your organization seeks to develop stronger ties and connections.
+Benefits to your legal employer: Be specific about the benefits to your organization.
+Identify sessions in the conference brochure that you plan to attend and relate them to current projects and problems that you are working on.
+Identify specific presenters, consultants, colleagues, or vendors whom you will have an opportunity to meet, learn from, and speak with.
+Highlight the networking opportunities the conference presents, such as the chance to meet staff members from schools or peer institutions with which your organization seeks to develop stronger ties and connections.
 In addition, if you are at an organization with multiple offices, the conference provides an opportunity to meet with professionals from other offices and have meetings about topics that affect everyone in the organization.
-Remind your managers that even if your organization is not engaged in as much OCI as usual or needs to rebuild its presence on-campus after a period of inactivity, maintaining positive relationships is crucial.
+Remind your supervisors that the conference will provide an opportunity to connect in a meaningful way with the career development personnel at law schools where you seek to recruit summer associates.
 The conference offers an opportunity to meet representatives from numerous organizations all in one place.

-Professional development for you: It may be helpful to relate the conference content to any goals you and your supervisor have set for your own professional growth.
+Professional development for you: Relate the conference content to any goals you and your supervisor have set for your own professional growth.
 List any skills or knowledge you expect to gain or develop from attendance.
 If you are a lawyer, you may want to indicate that the conference provides an opportunity to earn CLE credit.

 Coverage for your responsibilities: Depending on how your office is staffed, it may be important to think about, and even document, how your responsibilities will be covered while you are gone, or how you plan to stay on top of your responsibilities while you are away.

-After the conference: You should think about and explain how you intend to gather and then share information when you are back from the conference.
+After the conference: Think about and explain how you intend to gather and then share information when you are back from the conference.
 You may want to offer to brief deans or partners on the conference highlights, as well as prepare summaries of particular programs or share handouts from specific sessions with other staff members on your team.
-Consider scheduling a time afterwards for a short presentation and Q&A to your colleagues on lessons learned.
+Consider scheduling a time afterward for a short presentation and Q&A to your colleagues on lessons learned.
 When you implement ideas gained from the conference, be sure to let others know.

-You will have to figure out whether it makes sense to make your best case in person or in writing.
-In either case, don’t put it off — asking early will demonstrate how important this is to you, provide time for handling questions, and allow you to take advantage of “early bird” registration fees, advance purchase airfares, and the discounted conference hotel rates.
+Decide whether it makes sense to make your best case in person or in writing.
+In either case, do not put it off — asking early will demonstrate how important this is to you, provide time for handling questions, and allow you to take advantage of “early bird” registration fees, advance purchase airfares, and the discounted conference hotel rates.